 The "RJ Howson- RAW" CD was self-released on September 21, 2013 at Bluesapalooza after a blistering live set and an epic jam with the Damon Fowler Group and Berry Duane Oakley's Skylab.
 "RJ Howson-RAW" captures an emotional performance at Realize Bradenton's Riverwalk Park Amphitheater played to an enthusiastic crowd and has received positive reviews from the Herald Tribune (Wade Tatangelo of the Sarasota Ticket - see link below) and the Suncoast Blues Society.

-The Follow-Up in Oct 2016 is an epic all original studio album entitled "SET IT FREE" which received glowing reviews from Deepjams.net.
+The Follow-Up is an epic all original studio album entitled "SET IT FREE" which received glowing reviews from Deepjams.net.
 Both albums continue to receive radio airplay on Tampa's WMNF 88.5FM "Mo Better Blues" Show hosted by KBA award winner Larry Lisk, Sarasota's WSLR 96.5FM "Blues with the Velvet Hammer", the Tom Darby show and several other stations including deepjams.net.
 Check the website for his current schedule and come join the party !
 JOIN THE MAILING LIST to KEEP UP !

 For Bookings: email: firstname.lastname@example.org or call 773-915-3886